 The indigenous cultures of Oaxaca permeate every part of life.
 The food, the pottery, the mezcal, the textiles, everything.

 All of these cultures seamlessly converge to become one, and that’s why culture of Oaxaca is so interesting, rich, and beautiful.

 Oaxaca is home to some of the greatest restaurants in all of Mexico, but you really can’t compare them to the others.
-That’s because the food they serve is in a category of its own, so uniquely and simply Oaxacan.
+Because the food they serve is in a category of its own – so uniquely and simply Oaxacan.

 Of all the fine restaurants in Oaxaca, one reigns supreme: Casa Oaxaca, by the legendary Chef Alejandro Ruiz.
 If you only have one opportunity to splurge in Oaxaca, this restaurant should be it.
 With appetizers like chile de agua stuffed with fresh ceviche, and served with a sweet, sour passionfruit sauce and pomegranates, as well as main courses such as pan-fried prawns with capers, flor de calabaza, mushrooms, guajillo, and banana purée, you are in for the ultimate treat.

-Another of the most important reasons to visit Oaxaca is its many colorful, authentic markets that sell everything from fresh produce, typical ingredients, (smelly) meat and fish, and made-to-order foods, to vibrant hand-painted alebrijes, leather goods, beautiful blankets, hand-made ceramics, and traditional garments.
+Another of the most important reasons to visit Oaxaca is the many colorful, authentic markets that sell everything from fresh produce, typical ingredients (like mole pastes in almost every color of the rainbow, yum!), meat, fish, and made-to-order foods, to vibrant hand-painted alebrijes, leather goods, beautiful blankets and rugs, hand-made ceramics, and traditional garments.